- IDC is one of the largest enterprise software market research firms.

 Approximately 90% of airtime on international news broadcasts in North Korea is propaganda spent describing the publication of works by Kim Jong-il and showing various study groups in foreign countries, in an effort to allegedly mislead the North Korean public as to the outside world’s perceptions of the country.
 When Kim Jong-il visited Russia in August 2001, official DPRK media reported Russians as being “awestruck” by the encounter, revering Kim Jong-il’s ability to “stop the rain and make the sun come out”.” – Wikipedia

 A natural question arises.
 If a North Korean company had made a bid for IDC, would it have been accepted?
-Are we happy having media and research that influences US and European audiences based in China or North Korea?
+Are we happy having media and research that influences the US and European audiences based in China or North Korea?
 How can this not eventually have a negative consequence for the entities that are purchased by China-based companies?
 Doesn’t this undermine the press freedoms in the US and Europe?

 This is the website for China Oceanwide Holdings.
 What kind of ridiculous company is this?
 It looks like it was put together by a high school, and this is the company owns IDC?
-Why doesn’t IDC promote the fact that they are owned by a firm based in a country with zero freedom of speech laws or history?
+Why doesn’t IDC promote the fact that it is owned by a firm based in a country with zero freedom of speech laws or history?
 That might be a selling point for their research and for proud publications like ComputerWorld.

 Do We Have Precedents for China Based Companies Owning Media Entities?

 Forbes was purchased by Integrated Whale Media Investments in 2014.
-And while Forbes is probably more popular than ever, the quality of Forbes has declined now pays far fewer writers and allows Oracle employees to write unedited puff pieces and allows PR firms to Bob Evans to place articles, in addition to more paid placements from SAP, etc..
-In our review of Forbes articles on enterprise software (such as this one), they routinely receive scores of from 1 to 2.5 out of 10 for accuracy.
-SAP and Oracle can get anything they like placed in Forbes, and Forbes couldn’t care less about whether anything they publish is actually true.
+And while Forbes is probably more popular than ever, the quality of Forbes has declined now pays far fewer writers and allows Oracle employees to write unedited puff pieces and allows PR firms to Bob Evans to place articles, in addition to more paid placements from SAP, etc. In our review of Forbes articles on enterprise software (such as this one), they routinely receive scores of from 1 to 2.5 out of 10 for accuracy.
+SAP and Oracle can get anything they like placed in Forbes, and Forbes couldn’t care less about whether anything they publish is correct.

 So how is Forbes doing so well?
-By maximizing the charges to industry sources, dropping standards and selling out the interests of its readers.
+By maximizing the charges to industry sources, dropping standards, and selling out the interests of its readers.

 And there is simply no possible way that a media entity or research entity being acquired by a company in a country that has no press freedom leads to a good outcome.
 This shows how asleep at the wheel the FCC is that they would even contemplate much less allow these acquisitions.